-Students must be registered every fall and spring semester in a credit-bearing course or enrolled in continuous registration (CR).
-If you are graduating in the summer, registration in a course or CR is required.
-Please review our Continuous Registration & Graduation Enrollment Policies page for more information and resources.
+As a graduate student, you must be registered every fall and spring semester in a credit-bearing course or enrolled in continuous registration (CR).
+If you are graduating in the summer term, registration is required in a course or CR is required.
+Please review the Continuous Registration and Graduation Enrollment Policies page for additional information.

-Step 2 - Select Your Advisor & Committee
+Step 2 - Select your advisor and committee

-Pick your advisor and your committee members in consultation with your department prior to filling out the GS6 Program of Study.
-Advisor & committee members must meet Graduate School requirements.
+Choose your faculty advisor and your committee members in consultation with your department before completing the GS6 Program of Study.
+Your committee composition must meet Graduate School requirements, as described on the Graduate School requirements webpage.
 Most coursework only programs (Plan C Master’s) will ask you to list one advisor and no committee members on your GS6 Program of Study.

-The form must be submitted to the Graduate School prior to your fourth regular semester.
-Visit our GS6 Program of Study page and forms page for more details.
-Familiarize yourself with the Deadline Dates for your anticipated graduation term.
+The GS6 must be submitted to the Graduate School before or during your third semester — completing it as early as possible is to your benefit.
+Visit our GS6 Program of Study page and Forms page for more details and familiarize yourself with the academic Deadline Dates for your anticipated graduation term.